 People that are on the road will know this as one of their main annoyances: inconsistent internet access.
-Especially when you are working online, you really want a good internet connection!
+Especially when you are working online as part of your adventure and digital nomad lifestyle, you really want a good internet connection!
 After a couple of months on the road and lots of frustration, I found the solution!
 The search for campervan or RV wifi is finally over 🙂 And on top of that, I now have a network in my van under my own name 😉 !
 So, make your campervan or RV wifi connection part of your DIY campervan conversion and you will be VERY happy 😀

 What's coming up

 - 1 Different options for Campervan or RV wifi

 - 2 A Mifi router – Mobile Internet Router

 - 3 Our pick: the TP M7300 Mifi Router